cwadven/payload-validator/README.rst

 using_this_payload.py::

-    from utils import validate_date_parsing
-    from validator_excpetions import (
+    from exceptions import (
         InvalidValueError,
         ValidationException,
     )
+    from utils import validate_date_parsing
     from validators import PayloadValidator